Metal–organic framework: Hydrogen adsorption

 Adsorption is the process of trapping atoms or molecules that are incident on a surface; therefore the adsorption capacity of a material increases with its surface area.
-In three dimensions, the maximum surface area will be obtained by a structure which is highly porous, such that atoms and molecules can access internal surfaces.
-This simple qualitative argument suggests that the highly porous metal-organic frameworks (MOFs) should be excellent candidates for hydrogen storage devices.
+In three dimensions, the maximum surface area will be obtained by a structure which is porous, such that atoms and molecules can access internal surfaces.
+This simple qualitative argument suggests that the porous metal-organic frameworks (MOFs) should be excellent candidates for hydrogen storage devices.

 Adsorption can be broadly classified as being one of two types: physisorption or chemisorption.
 Physisorption is characterized by weak van der Waals interactions, and bond enthalpies typically less than 20 kJ/mol.
 Chemisorption, alternatively, is defined by stronger covalent and ionic bonds, with bond enthalpies between 250 and 500 kJ/mol.
 In both cases, the adsorbate atoms or molecules (i.e. the particles which adhere to the surface) are attracted to the adsorbent (solid) surface because of the surface energy that results from unoccupied bonding locations at the surface.
 The degree of orbital overlap then determines if the interactions will be physisorptive or chemisorptive.

 Adsorption of molecular hydrogen in MOFs is physisorptive.
 Since molecular hydrogen only has two electrons, dispersion forces are weak, typically 4–7 kJ/mol, and are only sufficient for adsorption at temperatures below 298 K.

 A complete explanation of the H_{2} sorption mechanism in MOFs was achieved by statistical averaging in the grand canonical ensemble, exploring a wide range of pressures and temperatures.